balvig/chili/README.md

 ## Usage

-Chili features are like mini apps that are created inside your main app's vendor directory using using the "chili" generator.
+Chili features are like mini apps that are created inside your main app's lib/chili directory using using the "chili" generator.

 ### Creating a new chili feature